linode/docs/docs/guides/databases/mariadb/how-to-install-mariadb-on-debian-10/index.md

 ### MariaDB Client

 The standard tool for interacting with MariaDB is the `mariadb` client, which installs with the `mariadb-server` package.
 The MariaDB client is used through a terminal using the `mariadb` command.
+Review the official [MariaDB Command-Line Client](https://mariadb.com/kb/en/mariadb-command-line-client/) guide for more details on this command.

 ### Root Login